hellotham/hello-astro/src/pages/about.md

 ---
-published: true
+layout: ../layouts/page.astro
 title: About
 description: Description of Hello Gatsby Starter
-layout: ../layouts/page.astro
+coverSVG: ../svg/undraw/undraw_about_me.svg
-image: ../images/undraw/undraw_About_me_re_82bv.png
+socialImage: ../images/undraw/undraw_about_me.png
 ---

 This is starter template for a full featured marketing and blog website based on the following: